Holding onto those plates!

 Before you start making phone calls and hitting the ‘cancel’ button, check what terms and conditions you’ve agreed to, in case there’s a cancellation fee or you’ve paid or a non-refundable deposit.

 Once you know what you had agreed to, give your supplier a call.
-Most of them are offering free reschedules because of Covidand willbe happy to accommodate you.
+Lots of venues are happy to re-schedule

 Just don’t leave it too long, as everyone else is also rebooking and next year’s dates are filling up fast!